project-gemmi/benchmarking-fft/README.md

     pyfftw   0.060      4.442

 Strange, the gap between MKL and FFTW should not be that big?
 The 416x256x416 transform result from `3d.cpp` (see below) are:
 0.65s for FFTW (measured), 1.4s for FFTW (estimated) and 4.3s for kissfft.

 ### Binary size

 FFTW3 is a couple MB.
-PocketFFT and muFFT are about 80kB.
+PocketFFT (C version) and muFFT are about 80kB.
 PocketFFT has more butterflies but muFFT has each in four versions (no-SIMD, SSE, SSE3 and AVX).
 pffft and meow_fft are about 32kB.